SAE/AISI 5155 Alloy Steel (UNS G51550)

 Applications of 5155 Alloy Steel

-• Automotive Industry: AISI 5155 steel is frequently used in the manufacturing of leaf springs, coil springs, and suspension components for vehicles.
-Its high strength, toughness, and resistance to fatigue make it suitable for handling heavy loads and providing stability and durability in automotive suspensions.
+• Automotive Industry: Frequently used in the manufacturing of leaf springs, coil springs, and suspension components.
+Its high strength, toughness, and fatigue resistance support heavy loads and enhance vehicle durability.

-• Heavy Machinery and Equipment: Due to its excellent toughness and resistance to permanent deformation, AISI 5155 steel is employed in heavy machinery and equipment applications.
-It can be found in components such as torsion bars, stabilizer bars, and various mechanical parts that require strength and durability under high stress and repetitive loading.
+• Heavy Machinery and Equipment: Employed in components such as torsion bars, stabilizer bars, and mechanical parts that require strength and resilience under high stress and cyclic loads.

 Similar Alloys